Please enter a minimum of 2 characters to search.

 November 19th, 1928 - September 8th, 2025

-Walter’s life spanned remarkable decades filled with love, laughter, and service to others.
-He found his life partner in Florence Ann Martynowicz, marrying on May 7, 1950, and spent over 70 years with her before her passing on March 7, 2020.
-He dedicated 35 years of his life to Commonwealth Edison, where he worked tirelessly, earning the respect and admiration of his colleagues.
-Walter’s first job title at Edison as a boiler mechanic required him to work inside the 200 ft tall stacks which exhausted and filtered the pollution from the energy generators.
+He dedicated 35 years of his life to Commonwealth Edison, retiring in 1987, where he worked tirelessly, earning the respect and admiration of his colleagues.
+Walter’s first job title at Edison as a boiler mechanic required him to work inside the 200 ft. tall stacks which exhausted and filtered the pollution from the energy generators.
 Walter worked inside on ladders upon catwalks scrubbing the inside walls of these stacks, in 180-degree temperatures.
 He also had to collect the ash residue at the bottom of the stack to remove it.
 His second job title at Edison, he transferred at age 40 to a less physically demanding job as an Electrical Operator.
 He was responsible for all the switching stations which powered the entire city of Chicago.
 Before his tenure at Commonwealth Edison, Walter’s work journey included time at the Colony Movie Theatre, Englander Mattress, and Banker's Dispatch, all in Chicago.

 A proud veteran, Walter served in the United States Navy, he enlisted in 1945, where he played a significant role during A-bomb testing.
 His service took him to San Diego, Washington State, and Alaska, instilling in him a deep appreciation for the beauty of nature and the importance of community service.

-Walter's love for the environment was evident in his nurturing attitude towards all living creatures, teaching his children to appreciate every aspect of nature, including spiders, often allowing them to crawl in his hands.
-His popular quotes, "Never give up" and "Be a leader, not a follower," encapsulated his approach to life and served as a guiding light for those who knew him.
+Walter's love for the environment was evident in his nurturing attitude towards all living creatures, teaching his children to appreciate every aspect of nature, including spiders, often allowing them to crawl up his arms and in his hands.
+His popular quotes, "Never give up" and "Be a leader, not a follower," encapsulated his approach to life and an enduring role model for his children.

 A funeral service to honor Walter’s life will be held at Nitardy Funeral Home, 550 N. Newcomb Street, Whitewater, WI 53190, on September 18, 2025, at 1:00 PM.
 Visitation will begin at 10:00 AM and go until time of services.
 Friends and family are encouraged to share their memories and celebrate the remarkable life of this extraordinary man.